Bottomline Technologies (de) (NASDAQ:EPAY) Issues FY 2022 Earnings Guidance

+Bottomline Technologies (de) (NASDAQ:EPAY) last posted its quarterly earnings data on Monday, August 9th.
+The technology company reported $0.27 EPS for the quarter, topping the Zacks’ consensus estimate of $0.26 by $0.01.
+Bottomline Technologies (de) had a negative net margin of 3.46% and a positive return on equity of 2.27%.
+The company had revenue of $122.10 million during the quarter, compared to the consensus estimate of $122.99 million.
+During the same period in the prior year, the business posted $0.26 EPS.
+The company’s quarterly revenue was up 10.6% on a year-over-year basis.
+Analysts expect that Bottomline Technologies will post 0.26 earnings per share for the current year.

-In other Bottomline Technologies (de) news, CEO Robert A. Eberle sold 1,407 shares of the stock in a transaction on Wednesday, June 2nd.
-The shares were sold at an average price of $37.04, for a total value of $52,115.28.
-Following the completion of the sale, the chief executive officer now owns 396,516 shares in the company, valued at $14,686,952.64.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, Director Nigel K. Savory sold 963 shares of the stock in a transaction on Friday, August 13th.
-The shares were sold at an average price of $38.47, for a total transaction of $37,046.61.
+In other news, CEO Robert A. Eberle sold 1,407 shares of the firm’s stock in a transaction that occurred on Wednesday, June 2nd.
+The shares were sold at an average price of $37.04, for a total transaction of $52,115.28.
+Following the transaction, the chief executive officer now directly owns 396,516 shares of the company’s stock, valued at $14,686,952.64.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Nigel K. Savory sold 963 shares of the firm’s stock in a transaction that occurred on Friday, August 13th.
+The stock was sold at an average price of $38.47, for a total transaction of $37,046.61.
 The disclosure for this sale can be found here.
-Insiders have sold 24,057 shares of company stock valued at $961,364 in the last 90 days.
-2.60% of the stock is currently owned by corporate insiders.
+Over the last three months, insiders sold 24,057 shares of company stock worth $961,364.
+Insiders own 2.60% of the company’s stock.

+An institutional investor recently raised its position in Bottomline Technologies (de) stock.
+Morgan Stanley lifted its holdings in shares of Bottomline Technologies (de), Inc. (NASDAQ:EPAY) by 138.2% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 718,992 shares of the technology company’s stock after purchasing an additional 417,173 shares during the quarter.
+Morgan Stanley owned 1.58% of Bottomline Technologies (de) worth $26,661,000 as of its most recent SEC filing.
+Institutional investors own 80.33% of the company’s stock.

 Bottomline Technologies, Inc engages in facilitating electronic payments and transaction settlement between businesses, vendors, and banks.
 It operates through the following segments: Cloud Solutions; Banking Solutions; Payments and Transactional Documents; and Other.
 The Cloud Solutions segment provides customers with SaaS technology offerings that facilitate electronic payment, electronic invoicing, and spend management.